 How similar are bad credit installment loans to payday loans?
 They’re similar in some ways but quite different in other ways.

-Depending on the lender, installment loans can help you rebuild credit history.
-For example, Possible Finance reports all payments to the three major credit bureaus: Experian, TransUnion, and Equifax.
+Depending on the lender, installment loans can help you rebuild your credit history.
+For example, Possible Finance reports all payments to two major credit bureaus: Experian and TransUnion.
 That allows customers to build positive payment history and build up credit history so they can qualify for cheaper financing and other credit products in the future.

 Lastly, installment loans can have greater flexibility due to repayment over time.
 Some lenders such as Possible have a late payment grace period with no fees and charges.
 Payday loans on the other hand are due on your next payday and if you can’t pay back, rolling over the loan can be expensive and punitive, putting you in a vicious cycle of debt.